How often should you replace your car brakes? For various vehicles, the general range of 30,000 to 70,000 miles is a good starting point.

 What’s the average lifespan of brake pads?

-On average, brake pads need replacement every 30,000 to 70,000 miles, but this can vary based on driving conditions.
+On average, a car’s brake pads need replacement every 30,000 to 70,000 miles, but this can vary based on driving conditions.
 Urban driving may require replacement around 30,000-35,000 miles, while highway driving may allow longer use, up to 80,000 miles.

 Why is it important to use quality brake components?